 - Double-digit price appreciation is likely a thing of the past (for now, at least).

-- Most analysts predict more sustainable, single-digit price growth for the remainder of 2024.
+- Most analysts predict more sustainable, single-digit price growth for 2025.

 - Don't expect a crash – the fundamentals of the California economy remain strong, supporting continued demand for housing.